-Authentication during the application development phase typically involves using a login module as well as the native testing of user identity and policies.
+Authentication during the application development phase typically involves using a login module and by the native testing of user identity and policies.
 Additionally, some developers may also package application policies as part of the application archive (WAR) before handing it off for deployment in staging and production environments.